SNAP Skimming Resources

 If you encounter a suspicious device immediately notify store management and local law enforcement.

 If you believe your SNAP benefits have been stolen or that your EBT card (Lone Star card) has been compromised, immediately contact HHS Card Services at (800) 777-7328 to cancel the card.
 A new card should arrive in the mail within seven days, allowing clients to access their balance.
-After canceling their cards, SNAP clients are encouraged to report the incident to the OIG.
-Call (800) 436-6184 or use the red "Report Fraud" button above.

 To request replacement benefits, SNAP recipients must visit a local HHS office and fill out Form H1854, Affidavit for Unauthorized Use of EBT Benefits.
 If individuals are unable to visit a local office due to factors such as age, disability, distance, or inability to appoint an authorized representative, they can call their local HHSC office to have the form mailed to them.
 Once the claim is reviewed, HHSC will inform the individuals by mail within two weeks if they are eligible for replacement benefits.